Gowiem/terraform-workshops/intermediate-terraform/exercises/10/README.md

 }
 ```

-Cool, the resource still exists out there, but the state for our project doesn't know about it.
+Cool, the resource still exists out there and [we can see it by going to the ECR console](https://us-east-2.console.aws.amazon.com/ecr/repositories?region=us-east-2), but the state for our project doesn't know about it.
 Let's get it back into state with an import.

 Let's take a moment to look at the help for the import command at this stage:

 ```
-$ terrform import --help
+$ terraform import --help
 Usage: terraform import [options] ADDR ID

   Import existing infrastructure into your Terraform state.